-(a) Before executing a license agreement, license modification, or license termination, the official authorized to execute the license agreement, modification, or termination (hereinafter referred to as the "Signing Official") shall consider the recommendations and guidance of the Director of the IPPO and the General Counsel, or their designees, provided in accordance with paragraphs 5b. and 5c. of this Directive.
+(a) Before executing a license agreement, license modification, or license termination, the official authorized to execute the license agreement, modification, or termination (hereinafter referred to as the "Signing Official") shall consider the recommendations of the Chief Technologist or designee and the General Counsel, or their designees, provided in accordance with paragraphs 5b. and 5c. of this Directive.

 (b) The Signing Official shall execute an exclusive or partially exclusive license agreement only if he or she has determined that the requirements listed in paragraph 1b(4) of this directive are satisfied.

 (c) Consistent with 35 U.S.C. º 207-209, the NASA Strategic Plan and this directive, the Signing Official may develop specific processes and procedures regarding licensing of NASA technology within his or her area of jurisdiction.

 b.
 The Center Technology Transfer Officer is responsible for the following: